 I read through the list of ingredients for things I liked.
 Rice?
 Check!
 Ground Beef?
 Check!
 Cheese?
 Check!
 Tomato Sauce?
 Check!
 Peppers?
 Um, maybe?
 Since I liked the other items used to make them, I thought I’d give it a try.
 And do you know what happened?
 I FELL IN LOVE!!!
 Seriously.
 This is one of my absolute favorite dishes.

-Since the first time I made this, I’ve slightly modified the recipe so it is more what my family will love.
-And, I’ve shared it with my family members who have raved just as much about it as I have!
+Since the first time I made this, I’ve slightly modified the recipe, so it is more what my family will love.
+And, I’ve shared it with my family members, who have raved just as much about it as I have!

-Now, when it is time to figure out what to eat for the week, stuffed peppers are at the top of our family favorite meals list.
+Now, when it is time to figure out what to eat for the week, stuffed peppers are at the top of our family’s favorite meals list.
 Not only are they delicious, but they are a healthier dish too.
 And, you can make these peppers even better by swapping ground beef for ground turkey.
-We do this all of the time and there is zero difference in the taste.
+We do this all of the time, and there is zero difference in the taste.

-HOW TO MAKE STUFFED BELL PEPPERS
+HOW TO MAKE EASY STUFFED PEPPERS

-They will not stand up in the pan
+Problem: The peppers will not stand up in the pan

-If you find your peppers will not stand up so you can fill them, there are a few things you can try:
+Solution: If you find your peppers will not stand up so you can fill them, there are a few things you can try: